 Withdrawal from the Seminary

-If you decide to discontinue your work at the seminary for any reason, before you drop your classes, you should consult your academic advisor so that they are aware of your plans, and can alert you to any unexpected consequences Be sure to contact Financial Aid in case your decision will impact any grants or loans you have in place, and contact Student Financial Services and make sure your accounts are cleared.
+If you decide to discontinue your work at the seminary for any reason, before you withdraw from the Seminary, you should consult your academic advisor so that they are aware of your plans, and can alert you to any unexpected consequences Be sure to contact Financial Aid in case your decision will impact any grants or loans you have in place, and contact Student Financial Services and make sure your accounts are cleared.
 Additional special procedures apply to School of Psychology doctoral students.
 (See the Clinical Psychology Student Handbook.)

-Once you are certain that there will be no unexpected negative consequences, drop your classes through the online Registration process, or submit your petition to drop classes after the deadline.
+Once you are certain that there will be no unexpected negative consequences, withdraw from the Seminary by dropping all your classes through the online Registration process, or submit your petition to withdraw from the Seminary and drop your classes after the deadline.